censusapi

 region

-: the geography level to retrieve, such as state or county, required for most endpoints
+: the geography level to retrieve, such as state or county, required for nearly all endpoints

 Some APIs have additional required or optional arguments, like